A concise frictional contact formulation based on surface potentials and isogeometric discretization: Conclusion

 This paper presents the extension of the surface potential theory of \citet{spbc} to friction for the case of point interactions.
 The basic equations for friction are first derived for a simple 1D example using the first and the second laws of thermodynamic.
 The so-called \textit{interacting gap} is defined as a kinematic variable, which unifies both normal/tangential and sticking/sliding contact.
 With this, the computational contact formulation for 3D friction is constructed based on a purely kinematic constraint function.

 We further employ the direct elimination approach on the constraint function, which is then identified to be equivalent to the moving friction cone concept of \cite{Wriggers2003}.
 The corresponding finite element formulation for quasi-static computations is presented for both the two-half-pass and the full-pass algorithms.
 The robustness is further enhanced by employing smooth isogeometric discretization \citep{hughes05}, which further facilitates a more accurate choice of the tangential sliding direction.
-Consequently, the proposed formulation provides less sensitivity to the load step size as is shown in the numerical examples.
+Consequently, as the numerical examples show, the proposed formulation exhibits lower sensitivity to the load step size than previous formulations.

 Tab.~\ref{t:compare} compares the proposed formulation with the standard formulation (e.g.~as considered by \cite{krstulovic02,laursen,spbf,neto16}) and the moving friction cone formulation \citep{Wriggers2003}.
 In comparison with the standard formulation}, the implementation of the proposed formulation is much easier, since its theory is more concise even though it is still consistent with the surface potential-based contact theory of \citet{spbc}.
-An advantage of the surface potential-based contact theory is that it provides a unified framework for both numerical constraint formulations, like the penalty and Lagrange multiplier methods, and physically motivated surface potentials like van-der-Waals adhesion, electrostatic interaction, or cohesive-zone contact.
+An advantage of the surface potential-based contact theory is that it provides a unified framework for both numerical constraint formulations, like the penalty and Lagrange multiplier methods, and physically motivated contact interactions like van-der-Waals adhesion, electrostatic interactions, or cohesive-zone models.

 The current friction formulation focuses exclusively on penalty-based constraint enforcement.
 However, since the theory also allows for surface potentials, those can for example be constructed from the homogenization of atomistic interaction potentials.
 This will be considered in future work.